Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 After you’ve confirmed you qualify, gather the information and documents and start the preapproval application.
 You’ll generally need your personal, financial and employment details.
 While some might ask for information about the car you want to purchase, this isn’t always required.

 Compare car loan providers

-3. Compare your different preapproval offers
+Step 4: Compare your preapproval offers

 After you’ve collected a few preapproval offers, compare your options by looking at the following features:

-5. Start shopping for your car
+Step 5: Shop for your car

-7. Finalize your loan and receive your funds
+Step 6: Finalize your loan and receive your funds

 Whether you choose to accept the dealership’s offer or simply go with the loan you’ve already been preapproved for, you’ll need to follow the lender’s instructions to finalize your loan.